Guide to System Center Products and Licensing

 For detailed licensing information, see the System Center 2016 licensing datasheet (PDF).

 System Center Client Management License Suites

 Client MLs are required for managed devices that run non-server OSEs and can be licensed per OSE or per user.
-These license suites offer client management licenses and software for the following System Center components:
+MLs are available for the following System Center components.

 Core CAL Suites

 These suites offer licenses for key Microsoft server products, including System Center Configuration Manager.
-Licensed per user or per device, they include client access licenses (CALs) for Windows Server, Exchange Server, SharePoint Server Standard Edition, and Lync Server Standard edition, as well as the client MLs for System Center Configuration Manager and Endpoint Protection Manager.
+Licensed per user or per device, they include client access licenses (CALs) for Windows Server, Exchange Server, SharePoint Server Standard Edition, and Skype for Business Server Standard edition, as well as the client MLs for System Center Configuration Manager and Endpoint Protection Manager.

-The System Center donations available through TechSoup Canada are:
+See the System Center donations available through TechSoup Canada.